SQream/sqream_docs/sql/sql_statements/ddl_commands/create_table.rst

 .. code-block:: postgres

    CREATE TABLE users (
-      name TEXT(30) NOT NULL,
+      name TEXT NOT NULL,
-      start_date datetime not null,
+      start_date DATETIME not null,
-      country TEXT(30) DEFAULT 'Unknown' NOT NULL
+      country TEXT DEFAULT 'Unknown' NOT NULL
    ) CLUSTER BY start_date;

 For more information on data clustering, see :ref:`cluster_by`.